Global instability means Tangiers International will “bulk up” its presence in some of the world’s most dangerous hotspots in 2019.

 Over the past 12 months the company has cemented its position as the go-to provider of ground support services in countries experiencing war, political instability or severe infrastructural challenges.

-Jane paid tribute to the managers, field agents and support staff who have allowed Tangiers to thrive in some of the most formidable working environments on Earth.
+The company paid tribute to the managers, field agents and support staff who have allowed Tangiers to thrive in some of the most formidable working environments on Earth.

-She said: “We’ve had a tremendous year.
+“We’ve had a tremendous year.
 It’s been so great seeing so many departments working together when necessary – ensuring on-the-ground support, medical evacuations and medical case management all run seamlessly.

 “The fact is that, whatever the challenge, the team rises to it and works around the clock to make sure our patients’ safety is absolutely paramount.

 “This year we have developed a little into Syria, Yemen and Mali.
 Next year we are really going to bulk up and enhance our ground support in these countries – training and integrating new agents, possibly expanding into new regions and developing the areas where our clients need us.”

 The comments cap a successful 2018 for the company, with highlights including growth in crucial areas, continued commitment to social issues and further recognition within the industry and beyond.

 Tangiers began the year by becoming an accredited service provider with the International Assistance Group (IAG) in January.
 In March, it proclaimed its commitment to gender equality by signing up to the Women’s Empowerment Principles (WEP).